maxadamo/dns-checker/README.md

 WantedBy=multi-user.target
 ```

-you don't need to run it as root :-)
+you can change user and group as you don't need to run it as root :-)

 ## ToDo